expfactory/expfactory/docs/pages/2-usage.md

            expfactory/experiments  --studyid dns start
 ```

-Here is how to specify a different database, like sqlite3
+Here is how to specify a different database, like sqlite

 ```
 docker run -v /tmp/my-experiment/data/:/scif/data \